anttiluode/JsonAVGradio/README.md

 The JSON structure allows the app to generate media assets that match the content of the story precisely.

 ---

-## Requirements

-The app relies on several Python libraries and AI models.
-Here's an updated list of the main requirements:

-### Python Packages
-- `gradio`: For the user interface.
-- `edge-tts`: For text-to-speech functionality.
-- `diffusers`: For Stable Diffusion image generation.
-- `moviepy`: For video stitching and rendering.
-- `torch`, `accelerate`: For handling AI model inference.
-- `requests`, `shutil`: For downloading models from Hugging Face.

 ### External Tools
 - **LM Studio**: A local AI server to handle story generation.